enesgide/JFCWinterG1/dogAusc/pythonProject/readme.md

 * idk how fix
 * still need to implement file loading and naming solution
 * exe needs to be signed for security

+### 04/07/2024
+* moved v1 code to its own folder
+* start v2 using customtkinter
+* Change load files button to use a popup window and set each sensor audio
+* implement file loading
+* implement async BLE connection again (dunno how to work with ctk)